Omega-3 Fish Oil: Why Take Omega-3 Fish Oil ?

 The most important essential fatty acids in our diet are omega-3 and omega-6 fatty acids.
 These are known as essential fatty acids because we are unable to make them in our bodies so must get them through diet.

 We obtain omega-3 fatty acids from fish oil, algae and some plant and nut oils, while omega-6 fatty acids are easily obtained from refined vegetable oils which can be found in processed foods.

-Ideally these fatty acids omega-3 and omega-6 in the diet need to be at a ratio of 1:1. or an equal intake of both.
+Ideally these fatty acids omega-3 and omega-6 in the diet need to be more or less at a ratio of 1:1. or an equal intake of both for optimum health.

-Unfortunately, the modern Western diet produces a large excess of omega-6 fatty acids to the extent of as much as 15-25 times more (1:25) producing a dietary imbalance which is a contributor to many adverse health conditions.
+Unfortunately, the modern Western diet produces a large excess of omega-6 fatty acids to the extent of as much as 15-25 times more (1:25) producing a dietary imbalance which is a contributor to many adverse health conditions including diabetes.

 The conclusion is that we need to increase our intake of omega-3s and reduce our intake of omega-6s in order to maintain good health.

 Omega-3s however can be hard to find in modern diets as many of us do not eat enough fish to obtain the correct amount of fatty acids, and this is why we need to consider supplementing with good quality omega-3 fish oil capsules.

 This imbalance causes inflammation and that is what promotes many chronic diseases including heart disease.

 Fish oil is popular because it is by far the richest source of two essential long-chain polyunsaturated omega-3 fatty acids.
 These are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

 EPA is important for heart health and controlling blood flow and DHA is extremely important for the brain and the eyes.